 Bleach is a very common and powerful household cleaner.
 Being so powerful you’ll want to know some do’s and don’t of working with it.

-- Clean and rinse after use.
-If you put bleach into a bucket, make sure to clean and rinse the bucket afterwards.
-You don’t want to leave any residual bleach on your cleaning items afterwards.
+Clean and rinse after use.
+If you put bleach into a bucket, make sure to clean and rinse the bucket afterward.
+You don’t want to leave any residual bleach on your cleaning items afterward.